-Renegotiating an ongoing lease to get a lower rate is rarely easy.
-But especially if the economy has caused tenants in your area to be thin on the ground and your lease will be up for renewal soon, chances are good that if pushed, your landlord will give you a better deal.
+Renegotiating an ongoing business lease to get a lower rate is rarely easy.
+But if the economy has caused tenants in your area to be thin on the ground and your lease will be up for renewal soon, chances are good that if pushed, your landlord will give you a better deal.

-If your business is losing money, your real estate may now be your most valuable asset—make sure it's producing every penny of income it can.
-Especially if your business downsizes, rent out unused space if your lease allows it (you may need to obtain your landlord's prior consent).
+If you rent, then you can save money by splitting the rent.
+If your business downsizes, rent out unused space if your lease allows it (you might need to obtain your landlord's consent beforehand).
 You might even want to look at moving your business to another location and renting out your entire building.

 You might conclude that it would be impossible to find a subtenant because other businesses also have surplus space.
 But it can put real dollars in your pocket to think again.
 List your vacancy online and canvass your area for a subtenant who can no longer afford space of its own.

 For example, if your business matches your employees' contributions to a 401(k) plan up to $1,000 per year or it has other generous benefits such as paying health club memberships, alternative wellness programs, or a pricey dental plan, seriously consider eliminating them.
-Although painful, when times are tough it's better to cut most benefits rather than lay off people.
+Although painful, when times are tough it's better to cut most benefits rather than to lay off people.

 The one big exception is your medical plan.
 If you provide one, do your best to keep it, even if you have to cut your premiums by raising employee contributions and co-pays.
-For most people, health insurance is an essential part of their personal safety net, and if you don't provide it, they will look for an employer that does.
+For most people, health insurance is an essential part of their personal safety net, and if you don't provide it, they'll look for an employer that does.

 Payroll is the biggest expense for many small businesses.
 If this is true for your enterprise, it follows that cutting other expenditures alone is unlikely to produce the savings your troubled business needs.
 Sooner or later—and the sooner the better—you'll need to reduce the size of your payroll.